UK's new government announces legislation for 'national renewal' as Parliament opens with royal pomp

 LONDON (AP) — Britain's new Labour Party government promised to calm the country's febrile politics and ease its cost-of-living crisis as it set out its plans for "national renewal" at the grand State Opening of Parliament on Wednesday.

-Stabilizing the U.K.'s public finances and spurring economic growth were at the center of Prime Minister Keir Starmer 's legislative agenda, announced in a speech delivered by King Charles III.
+Stabilizing the U.K.'s public finances and spurring economic growth were at the center of Prime Minister Keir Starmer 's legislative agenda, announced in a speech written by government officials and delivered by King Charles III.

 “My government will seek a new partnership with both business and working people and help the country move on from the recent cost of living challenges by prioritizing wealth creation for all communities,” the king said in a speech to hundreds of lawmakers and scarlet-robed members of the House of Lords.